cdeodorico/Gama/README.md

 ### What you get out

-**Preview** shows the first handful of parsed trials with their variables and AOI positions, so you find out you've cocked up the config before you commit to it rather than after.
+**Preview** shows the first handful of parsed trials with their variables and AOI positions, use this to assess your config.

 **Apply to table** adds `Trial` and `AOI` columns to the main view - filterable and sortable like everything else, and they ride along in the CSV/TSV/HTML row exports (saccades also carry the AOI they left from).

 **Export trials** is the one you actually want: one row per trial, with your variables plus fixation and saccade counts, the first fixation and first saccade, their latencies, and dwell time and fixation count per AOI label.

-"First" means the first one that *hit something*.
-The opening fixation is usually still parked in the middle of the screen and reporting that as your first fixation is useless, so anything that landed on nothing gets skipped. `first_fix_rank` / `first_sacc_rank` tell you how many were skipped (1 = the very first one hit an AOI), which is a decent smell test - if that number starts creeping up, your radius is probably too small.
+"First" means the first measure that *hit something*.
+The opening fixation is usually still parked in the middle of the screen (if you choose to use fixation control) and reporting that as your first fixation is useless, so anything that landed on nothing gets skipped.
+This still allows for assessment of behaviours such as covert attentional direction by assessing in analysis the fixation/saccade ranks. `first_fix_rank` / `first_sacc_rank` tell you how many were skipped (1 = the first one hit an AOI).

-Save the whole setup as a **scheme** and it lands in `schemes/` next to the script.
-Configure it once, use it on every participant, email it to whoever's stuck doing the analysis.
+Save the whole setup as a **scheme** and it will appear in `schemes/` next to the script/executable.

-This bit is UI only, there's no command line equivalent yet.
+This bit is UI only (for now).

 ## Updates

-Gama has a look at the GitHub releases page once a day and tells you if there's a newer version.
-That's it - it never downloads or installs anything on its own, and it's the only time the program touches the network.
+At startup, Gama has a look at the GitHub releases page and tells you if there's a newer version.

 If there's something new you get a small `Update: x.y.z` pill in the header; clicking it takes you to the download.
-There's also a line in About/Help with a **Check now** button and a tickbox to turn the whole thing off if you'd rather it didn't phone home.
+There's also a line in About/Help with a **Check now** button and a tickbox to turn off automatic updates if you'd rather it didn't.

-It knows how you're running it, so the advice differs: the `.exe` sends you to the release asset, a source checkout gets told to `git pull`.
-Your presets, schemes and notes all live outside the program, so updating never eats them.
+Gama determines how it is running, so the link differs: the `.exe` sends you to the release asset, a source checkout gets told to `git pull`.
+Outputs and sidecars aren't affected.

 From the command line: